 Anyway, pilaf is very common to Central and South Asia, the Middle East, and East Africa and they each have their own way of making this dish.
 It’s typically a side dish here in America and most of the time it doesn’t contain meats, but in other countries, it is the main dish and often times contains some type of meat or fish.

 My recipe is a main dish as well and it’s similar to some Asian Pilaf recipes.
 It basically consists of rice, broth, veggies, venison, and spices and is all cooked in the same pan.

 It’s extremely filling, contains important vitamins and protein, has no bad qualities and makes the perfect diet food.

 This is one meal you won’t feel guilty about.

 The good, the bad and the delicious…

-- Venison Pilaf is low in fat, cholesterol, and very high in protein.
+- Venison Pilaf is low in fat, cholesterol, and sugar and is very high in protein.

 - It might also be a little too high in sodium for some.